Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Evaluation

 Both exploits use flashloans and reentrancy.
 LLM follows a single-contract path, directly draining funds from a single contract.
 The expert leverages cross-contract state inconsistency, showcasing a more advanced attack chain.

-\subsection{\underline{Answer to RQ1}: can LLMs perform AEGs?}
+\subsection{Answer to RQ1: can LLMs perform AEGs?}

-We conclude that LLMs are capable of generating valid exploit PoCs for smart contract vulnerabilities with a relatively high success rate and operational efficiency.
+We conclude that frontier LLMs can generate valid exploit PoCs for a non-trivial subset of smart contract vulnerabilities under our evaluation protocol.
 Among the five evaluated models, Gemini 2.5 Pro exhibited the strongest performance, successfully producing four working exploits, including those against real-world contracts.

 However, current LLMs predominantly generate single-contract exploits.
 These attacks are typically constrained to vulnerabilities that manifest within the local logic of one contract.
 In contrast, human experts demonstrate a broader capability to craft complex exploit chains that span multiple contracts, exploit inter-contract state inconsistencies, and interact with DeFi protocols to maximize profit extraction.